lisenkovkv/neuroscience/README.md

 [Neuromarketing](https://www.coursera.org/learn/neuromarketing).
 This course will provide you with an introduction to some of the most basic methods in the emerging fields of consumer neuroscience and neuromarketing.

+[Drugs and the brain](https://www.coursera.org/learn/drugs-and-brain).The neuroscience of drugs for therapy, for prevention, and for recreation.

+[Medical Neuroscience](https://www.coursera.org/learn/medical-neuroscience).
+Medical Neuroscience explores the functional organization and neurophysiology of the human central nervous system, while providing a neurobiological framework for understanding human behavior.